kotse/migrating-to-junit5/README.md

 @Test(expected = DuplicateStampException.class)
 ```

 Change the test to use the new JUnit `assertThrows` instead.
-[Here is a link to JUnit 5 Javadoc for all new Assertions can be found here](https://junit.org/junit5/docs/current/api/org/junit/jupiter/api/Assertions.html)
+[Here is a link to JUnit 5 Javadoc for all new Assertions](https://junit.org/junit5/docs/current/api/org/junit/jupiter/api/Assertions.html)

-After you are finished - remove the `@Disabled` from the test
+After you are finished - remove the `@Disabled` from the test.

+Run all tests in you IDE or Maven, check they are all still being run.

 **8. StamperTest**